Stanberry, Missouri

 Stanberry is a city in Gentry County, Missouri, United States.
 The population was 1,129 at the 2020 census.

 History

-Stanberry was platted in 1879 when the railroad was extended to that point.
+Stanberry was platted in 1879 when the Wabash Railroad was extended to that point.
 The community was named for J. J. Stanberry, original owner of the town site.
 A post office called Stanberry has been in operation since 1879.

 Geography

 Stanberry is located in western Gentry County at the intersection of US Routes 136 and 169.
 Albany is approximately eleven miles to the east and King City is about eleven miles to the south.
 Wildcat Creek flows past the south side of the community.

 According to the United States Census Bureau, the city has a total area of 1.40 sqmi, all land or 896 acres.